repsej/TheWayOfTheDodo/README.md

 When mutating the parts of the melody I do 5 swaps and 3 mutations.

-This I found made the mutated melodies recognisable but still interestingly different.
+This I found made the mutated melodies interestingly different but still recognizable.

 ### Bass and chords
 All chord progressions always start on the scale root (0).